Sharp asymptotics for the solutions of the three-dimensional massless Vlasov-Maxwell system with small data: Notations and preliminaries

 We present in this section the commutation vector fields for the Maxwell equations and those for the relativistic transport operator.
-Let $\Po$ be the generators of the Poincaré algebra, i.e. the set containing
+Let $\Po$ be the generators of the Poincar\'e algebra, i.e. the set containing

 We also consider $\mathbb{K}:= \Po \cup \{ S \}$, where $S=x^{\mu} \partial_{\mu}$ is the scaling vector field and $\Or := \{ \Omega_{12}, \Omega_{13}, \Omega_{23} \}$, the set of the rotational vector fields.
 The vector fields of $\mathbb{K}$ are well known for commuting with the wave and the Maxwell equations (see Proposition \ref{comumax1} below).
 However, to commute the operator $T=v^{\mu} \partial_{\mu}$, one should consider, as in \cite{FJS}, the complete lifts of the vector fields of $\Po$.